cardano-foundation/CIPs/CIP-????/README.md

 The **whole content** of the unencrypted normal transaction **metadata `msg:` key is used**, thats the array with the message string(s).
 (Example below)

-Is there sample code?
+##### Is there sample code?

-Yes, example implementations for node.js, PHP, bash, etc. can be found in the [codesamples](codesamples/) folder.
+Yes, example implementations for node.js, PHP, bash, etc. can be found in the [codesamples](./codesamples/) folder.
 They are showing how to encrypt/decrypt text with the right parameters set for this basic mode.

+**warning**

-:warning: **Message decryption should be done on the user frontend if possible, not via server callbacks.**
+Message decryption should be done on the user frontend if possible, not via server callbacks.**

 #### Encryption/Decryption example on the console - basic mode